tanish2k09/KLapse-Livedisplay/README.md

 9. brightness_factor_auto_start_hour : The hour at which brightness_factor should be applied.
 Works only if #8 is 1.
 Values : 0-23
 10. brightness_factor_auto_stop_hour : The hour at which brightness_factor should be reverted to 10.
 Works only if #8 is 1.
 Values : 0-23
 11. backlight_range : The brightness range within which klapse should scale from daytime to target_rgb.
 Works only if #1 is 2.
 Values : MIN_BRIGHTNESS-MAX_BRIGHTNESS
+12. pulse_freq : The amount of milliseconds after which klapse_pulse is called.
+A more developer-targeted tunable.
+Only works when one or both of #1 and #8 are 1.
+Values : 1000-600000 (Represents 1sec to 10 minutes
+13. fadeback_minutes : The number of minutes before klapse_stop_hour when RGB should start going back to daytime_rgb.
+Only works when #1 is 1.
+Values : 2-minutes between #2 and #3
 ```